How I Painted My Rental Accent Wall: Complete Guide + Mistakes to Avoid

 They also tend to be easier to paint over, which will be beneficial when it’s time to move out.

 Before you start your painting project, ensure you have all the necessary tools for a successful painting project.
+Don’t forget about organizing your living room before you start painting – it makes the whole process smoother.

 Step-by-Step Guide to Painting Techniques for Your Rental Space